Đulovac

-Đulovac (Note: German: Wercke, Hungarian: Gjuloves, Gyula in Middle Ages, piror to 1991 Miokovićevo) is a settlement and a municipality in Slavonia, in the south of Bjelovar-Bilogora County in Croatia.
+Đulovac (Note: German: Wercke, Hungarian: Gjuloves, Gyula in Middle Ages, piror to 1991 Miokovićevo) (German: Wercke) is a settlement and a municipality in Slavonia, in the south of Bjelovar-Bilogora County in Croatia.

 History

 In the late 19th and early 20th century, Đulovac was part of the Požega County of the Kingdom of Croatia-Slavonia.

 Demographics

 According to the 2021 census, the population of the municipality was 2,772 with 801 living in the town proper.
 There were 3,640 inhabitants in 2001, 79.5% of which are Croats.

 The municipality consists of the following 29 settlements: